codescapade/aeons-atlas/Readme.md

 ## Building from source
 - Clone this repository.
 - Install [Haxe](https://haxe.org).
 I build this with 4.2.5.
-- Install the `format` library using `haxelib format https://github.com/codescapade/format`.
+- Install the `format` library using `haxelib git format https://github.com/codescapade/format`.
 I build this with my git version [https://github.com/codescapade/format](https://github.com/codescapade/format) that fixes converting indexed pngs with lower than 4 bit depth.
+- Install the `haxetoml` library using `haxelib git haxetoml https://github.com/codescapade/haxetoml`.
 - Run `haxe build-windows.hxml` or one of the other platforms that have a .hxml file in the root folder of the project.